 Megan used her passion for writing and teaching in the Learning Center where she worked as a writing and English tutor for three years.
 Through that experience, Megan learned how to interact with students one-on-one, how to make sure everyone understood the material, and she became a lot more patient and understanding.
 All are skills that will be valuable as she embarks on her career as a teacher.

-After graduation, Megan plans to pursue a position in the Wake County Public School System as a middle school English teacher.
+After graduation, Megan accepted a position in the Wake County Public School System as a middle school English teacher.
 She feels that Meredith has prepared her to be a successful educator.

 “My experience at Meredith has made me a much stronger and more confident person, as a teacher and as a student.
 I’ve become more enriched and even stronger.
 I’m a better leader.
 And I’ve become a more effective communicator.
 I wouldn’t take back this time for anything.”